 But, open Wi-Fi networks can also leave you at risk for a man-in-the-middle (MitM) attack.
-When it happens, victims believe they’re using the Wi-Fi network normally, but there’s actually a hacker acting as an intermediary that receives all the transmitted information.
+When it happens, victims believe they’re using the Wi-Fi network normally, but a hacker acts as an intermediary that receives all the transmitted information.

-Some hackers also set up open Wi-Fi hotspots that are almost identical to the names of secured Wi-Fi hotspots that community businesses offer.
+Some hackers also set up open Wi-Fi hotspots almost identical to the names of secured Wi-Fi hotspots that community businesses offer.
 Perhaps there’s a place you like to frequent called Joe’s Coffee.
-When you look at the list of available Wi-Fi options, there may be one called “JoesCoffeeFree” that’s open, and another called “JoesCoffeeGuestUse” that requires a password.
+When you look at the list of available Wi-Fi options, there may be one called “JoesCoffeeFree” that’s open and another called “JoesCoffeeGuestUse” that requires a password.

 Using anti-virus software is one of the most straightforward things you can do to keep your information secure.
 Fortunately for people with tight budgets, there are numerous free options to try.

-Once you install anti-virus software, check the settings to see how to update the program regularly to recognize the latest threats.
+Once you install anti-virus software, check the settings to update the program to recognize the latest threats regularly.
 Many offerings download updates automatically over an active internet connection.
 But, if your chosen solution doesn’t do that, consider setting up a reminder on your smartphone to perform manual checks every week or two.

-Maintaining a current edition of anti-virus software is a smart step to take, but other things also need to stay updated — namely your operating system and software.
+Maintaining a current edition of anti-virus software is a smart step to take, but other things also need to stay updated: your operating system and software.
 Research published in 2019 by Avast found that 55% of the software installed on computers was not the latest version.